Marcus Hanna (lighthouse keeper): Honors

-In 1997 the United States Coast Guard named a Keeper class buoy tender the USCGC Marcus Hanna (WLM-554).
-The Marcus Hanna is based in South Portland, Maine, near the site of Hanna's rescue of the sailors from the Australia in 1885.
+In 1997 the United States Coast Guard named a Keeper-class buoy tender for Hanna.
+The USCGC Marcus Hanna is based in South Portland, Maine, near the site of Hanna's rescue of the sailors from the Australia in 1885.

 Medal of Honor citation

 Rank and organization: Sergeant, Company B, 50th Regiment, Massachusetts Volunteer Infantry.
 Place and date: At Port Hudson, La., July 4, 1863.
 Entered service at: Rockport, Mass.
 Born: November 3, 1842, Bristol, Maine.
 Date of issue: November 2, 1895.